MRtrix3/mrtrix3/docs/reference/commands/fixelcfestats.rst

 ::

-    fixelcfestats [ options ]  in_fixel_folder subjects design contrast tracks out_fixel_folder
+    fixelcfestats [ options ]  in_fixel_directory subjects design contrast tracks out_fixel_directory

--  *in_fixel_folder*: the fixel folder containing the data files for each subject (after obtaining fixel correspondence
+-  *in_fixel_directory*: the fixel directory containing the data files for each subject (after obtaining fixel correspondence
 -  *subjects*: a text file listing the subject identifiers (one per line).
-This should correspond with the filenames in the fixel folder (including the file extension), and be listed in the same order as the rows of the design matrix.
+This should correspond with the filenames in the fixel directory (including the file extension), and be listed in the same order as the rows of the design matrix.
 -  *design*: the design matrix.
 Note that a column of 1's will need to be added for correlations.
 -  *contrast*: the contrast vector, specified as a single row of weights
 -  *tracks*: the tracks used to determine fixel-fixel connectivity
--  *out_fixel_folder*: the output folder where results will be saved.
+-  *out_fixel_directory*: the output directory where results will be saved.
 Will be created if it does not exist

 Description
 -----------